cristianferrarig/frontkit/README.md

-# Middleman Frontkit
+# Frontkit
-**middleman-frontkit** provides an opinionated toolkit for front-end development.
+**Frontkit** provides an opinionated toolkit for front-end development based on Middleman.

 Get started at http://middlemanapp.com!